 “We’re in the business of publishing information about power,” Assange said.
 “Why are we in the business of publishing information about power?
 Because people can do things with power, they can do very bad things with power.
 If they’re incompetent, they can do dangerous things.
 If they’re evil, they can do wicked things.”

-- Why is our government attacking Wikileaks and whistleblowers?
+- Government attacking Wikileaks and whistleblowers

-- Why is our intelligence community trying to discredit Wikileaks?
+- Intelligence community trying to discredit Wikileaks

 Here is a little perspective, the United States ranks 45th in press freedom compared to other countries.
 Our war against whistleblowers is the primary reason given for such a low ranking.
 Some of those whistleblowers have used Wikileaks and other sites to share their documents.
 Edward Snowden went to Glenn Greenwald at the Guardian U.K. because he trusted him over all the American media companies, including Washington Post and New York Times.
 Glenn was attacked by journalists in both the U.S. and U.K. for publishing the stolen documents which embarrassed both countries.
 Glenn and his colleagues were harassed by both governments.

 Think about this slowly, the major press outlets in both Western powers, attacked the journalist who exposed that our government was illegally spying on us.
 You would think they would be applauding such efforts.
-Instead, they defended our governments and attacked those exposing the criminal behavior.
+Instead, they defended our governments and attacked those exposing criminal behavior.
 In fact, the Snowden documents revealed that James Clapper, head of our national intelligence lied under oath to congress.
 Was he fired by our democratic president?
 Nope.

-Quite frankly, this journalist could care less where hacks or leaks are coming from, because if you were being honest and conducting ethical business for the state as elected representatives, you’d be hiding nothing.
+Quite frankly, this journalist could care less where hacks or leaks are coming from because if you were being honest and conducting ethical business for the state as elected representatives, you’d be hiding nothing.
 However, if you’re not ethical or honest, you’d have plenty to hide from the public, and would attack whistleblowers and journalistic truth seekers.

 Our Society is Closed & Manipulated

 I’ll close with one more thought to test your memory and break through the years of manipulation or social engineering done against us.
 Remember after the 9/11 travesty, our government quickly put together the Office of Homeland Security under the Patriot Act.
-Our government wanted to violate many of our rights to privacy in order to protect us.
-Americans were so conditioned and became so frightened of “evil doers”, they eagerly said yes.
+Our government wanted to violate any of our rights to privacy in order to protect us.
+Americans were so conditioned and became so frightened of “evil-doers”, they eagerly said yes.
 We wanted our government to protect us from “terrorists”.
 Not only that, the media convinced us, it was a good idea by basically saying, “If you don’t have anything to hide, what’s the big deal if the government spies on you, or reads your email, or listens to your phone calls?”
 I had friends and family say the same thing to me.
-We don’t have anything to hide, so let the government eavesdrop all they want.
+We don’t have anything to hide, so let the government eavesdrop on all they want.

 Number one, as a journalist who uses anonymous sources (some of who are whistleblowers), I don’t want the government spying on me.
 Plus, I don’t trust the people in the government.
 History has shown us countless times, if we give power to states, they’ll abuse it.
 If our government prosecutes whistleblowers, guess how many government employees become whistleblowers by going to the press?
 Zero, because nobody wants to risk retaliation.